kualta/site/posts/on-suffering.md

 > everything is without fault. <br>
 > — 鑑智僧璨, 信心銘

-This non-judgemental view on reality, when **even suffering is appreciated**, brings pure bliss and joy to my heart.
+This non-judgemental view on reality, when even suffering is appreciated, brings pure bliss to my heart.

-## Conclusion

 > The Great Way is all-embracing, <br>
 > not easy, not difficult. <br>